-The Puccini Festival of Torre del Lago Puccini in Versilia is one of those event that anyone in love with the Opera cannot miss.
-Every year in July and August the Puccini Festival takes place in the open air theatre along the bank of peaceful Massaciuccoli Lake.
+The Puccini Festival of Torre del Lago is one of those events in Tuscany that anyone in love with the Opera cannot miss.
+Every summer, in July and August the Puccini Festival takes place in the open air theater along the bank of peaceful Massaciuccoli Lake.

 Torre del Lago Puccini and the Master

-A big open-air theatre hosts the Puccini Festival, the unique in the world to be dedicated exclusively to the Master.
+A big open-air theater hosts the Puccini Festival, the unique in the world to be dedicated exclusively to the Master.
 The first edition dates back in 1930 and year by year the Puccini Festival increased its importance attracting thousands of lovers and tourists from all over the world.
-All around the theatre, in the park, you can wait for the concert admiring artworks of contemporary artists as Kan Yasuda, Jean-Michel Folon and Igor Mitoraj.
-Right inside the theatre many stage costumes are showed.

 Poster of the Puccini Festival